UIC-CS484/assignment-2---final-project-repository-team-4/New_Project/client/README.md

 ## Test Cases for Server (In server folder)

 1. Test that POST register server call works as intended
    1. Test register to a new user and successful authentication
    2. Test register on user with same email in database
 2. Test that POST login server call works as intended
    1. Test with right login information
    2. Test with wrong login information
 3. Test that GET user returns confirmation of authenticated user or not
    1. Test with not authenticated
    2. Test with authenticated
 4. Test that GET logout succesfully logs user out of session using GET user

+### Charting Library and Meaningful Data Documentation

+1. The charting library we are using is [Nivo](https://nivo.rocks/line).
+Specfically, the Nivo line chart.
+2. The data endpoint, ENDPOINT HERE, from polygon provides the user meaningful data pertaining to XXXXXX.
+   1. We then use the Nivo Line chart to graph that data to help the user see the XXXX over XXXX